ibm-cloud-architecture/refarch-eda/docs/concepts/README.md

 ## Events.

 Events are notifications of change of state.
 Notifications are issued ( or published ) and interested parties may subscribe and take action on the events.
-Typically there is no connection  the issuer of the notification for what the action taken is and no corresponding feedback that it has been processed
+Typically there is no connection with the issuer of the notification for what the action taken is and no corresponding feedback that it has been processed

 * Events are notifications of change of state.